pmclanahan/basket-lib/packages/celery/docs/contributing.rst

 The versions we currently maintain is:

-* 2.3
+* 3.1

   This is the current series.

-* 2.2
+* 3.0

-  This is the previous series, and the last version to support Python 2.4.
+  This is the previous series, and the last version to support Python 2.5.

-* 2.1

-  This is the last version to use the ``carrot`` AMQP framework.
-  Recent versions use ``kombu``.

 Archived branches
 -----------------